-- Discharge planning: Assessing home and caretaker at home, consulting home care resources, obtaining equipment, consulting dietary, teaching client about discharge medications, obtaining physician approval, and arranging for any laboratory tests.
+- Discharge planning: Assessing home and caretaker at home, consulting home care resources, obtaining equipment, consulting dietary, teaching the client about discharge medications, obtaining healthcare provider approval, and arranging for any laboratory tests.

 - Administering Basic Life Support (BLS) according to the American Heart Association standards (BLS Provider), to clients in cardiac arrest, on an emergency basis.
 Will need to have unrestricted movement of both upper and lower extremities, neck, shoulder, back, and hips required to perform this function.

-- Interacting with physicians and other health care professionals regarding clients' conditions.
+- Interacting with healthcare providers and other healthcare professionals regarding clients' conditions.

 - Providing emotional support and client education to clients and families.